Obstruction theory and the complexity of counting group homomorphisms: Introduction

 \begin{cor} \footnote{We note that our methods do not establish $\NP$-hardness of the \emph{existence} problem $\#\{ \psi \mid [\psi^*\eta]=0 \in H^2(\Gamma,A)\} \stackrel{?}{>} 1$.
 In fact, the dichotomy for the existence problem cannot possibly be the same as that for the counting problem.
 Note that the existence problem can be rephrased to the following equivalent problem: for a fixed class 2 nilpotent group $G$ and input group $\Gamma$, decide if $\Gamma$ admits a homomorphism to $G$ whose image is not contained in the center of $G$.
 When $G=D_8$ is the dihedral group of order 8, for example, a short argument shows that $\Gamma$ admits such a homomorphism to $G$ if and only if $\Gamma$ admits a surjection to $\ZZ/2\ZZ$ (the only simple factor involved in $D_8/Z(D_8)$).
 This latter question can be resolved in polynomial time (see e.g.~\cite{ElderShenWeiss}).
 We leave further exploration of these matters as a possible direction for future work.} Fix finite abelian groups $A$ and $B$, along with a cocycle $\eta: B \times B \to A$ such that $A \times_\eta B$ is not abelian.
 If $\Gamma$ is a finitely presented group, then it is $\shP$-complete to count

 \end{cor}

 This is where the second key idea enters: ``most" 3-manifolds $M$ are Eilenberg-MacLane spaces $K(\pi_1(M),1)$ for their fundamental groups $\pi_1(M)$.
-In particular, if $M$ is a \emph{triangulated} 3-manifold that is Eilenberg-MacLane, then we can use the \emph{simplicial cohomology} $H^2(M,A)$ to compute the \emph{group cohomology} $H^2(\pi_1(M),A)$ in polynomial-time, after which we can furthermore count the solutions to $[\psi^*\eta]=0$ efficiently---see Theorem \ref{thm:skeleton}, which we expect will be of independent interest.\footnote{ Example 1 in Section VIII.9 of \cite{Brown:book} gives a much simpler application of such observations. } The only speed bump with this second idea is that not all 3-manifolds are actually Eilenberg-MacLane.
-Fortunately, using techniques first introduced in \cite{me:HQFT} and recently expanded by Ennes and Maria \cite{Clem:HQFT}, we may efficiently ``pre-process" $M$ to replace it with an Eilenberg-MacLane $3$-manifold $N$ such that $\#\Hom(\pi_1(M),G) = \#\Hom(\pi_1(N),G)$; see Theorem \ref{thm:clem}.
+In particular, if $M$ is a \emph{triangulated} 3-manifold that is Eilenberg-MacLane, then we can use the \emph{simplicial cohomology} $H^2(M,A)$ to compute the \emph{group cohomology} $H^2(\pi_1(M),A)$ in polynomial-time.
+Assuming we also know $|H^2(\pi_1(M),A)| < C$, then we can furthermore count the solutions to $[\psi^*\eta]=0$ efficiently; see Theorem \ref{thm:skeleton}, which we expect will be of independent interest.\footnote{ Example 1 in Section VIII.9 of \cite{Brown:book} gives a simpler application of such observations. } The only speed bump with this second idea is that not all 3-manifolds are actually Eilenberg-MacLane.
+Fortunately, using techniques first introduced in \cite{me:HQFT} and recently expanded by Ennes and Maria \cite{Clem:HQFT}, we may efficiently ``pre-process" $M$ to replace it with an Eilenberg-MacLane $3$-manifold $N$ such that both $\#\Hom(\pi_1(M),G) = \#\Hom(\pi_1(N),G)$ and $\#H^2(M,A)=\#H^2(N,A)$; see Theorem \ref{thm:clem}.